 Masks, on the lifts, must be specific masks – buffs, scarfs, coat collars will not be accepted.
 This is each individual’s responsibility.

-If you require lessons, you are encouraged to book online.
+You are encouraged to book online if you require lessons.
 Lessons will be running as normal, but you must wear a mask at meeting points.
 Equipment will be disinfected between uses.

 On the food and catering side, it seems unlikely at the moment that large-scale breakfast buffets will make a re-appearance anytime soon, table service will be the norm in chalets and hotels.